Brunch Mimosa By The Pitcher

 Single Serve Mimosa

-But to make a solo mimosa just add equal parts orange juice and champange.
+But to make a solo mimosa just add equal parts orange juice and champagne.
 Then add a splash of triple sec if desired.

 - Garnish: Strawberries, Orange slices